• Skip to primary navigation

 • Preheat the oven to 400°F. Line a baking sheet with parchment paper.

-• In a large bowl, sift together the flours, sugar, baking soda, and salt.
+• In a large bowl, sift together the flour, sugar, baking soda, and salt.

 • Add the butter pieces to the flour mixture.
 Using a pastry blender or 2 forks, mix until the butter is the size of peas.
 Add in the rosemary and apricots and mix to combine.

 • In another bowl, whisk the egg yolks and heavy cream.
 Add the cream mixture to the flour mixture and stir to combine.
 Using your hands, gently gather the dough until all the ingredients are incorporated.
-Do NOT over mix.
+Do NOT over-mix.
 The dough will resemble a moist, crumbly ball.
-Place the gathered ball onto a floured surface and shape it into a round disc approximately 7" in diameter and 1" thick.
+Place the gathered ball onto a floured surface and shape it into a round disc approximately 7 inches in diameter and 1 inch thick.

-• With a sharp knife, cut the round into 8 equal triangles and add to baking the baking sheet.
+• With a sharp knife, cut the round into 8 equal triangles, then place them onto the baking sheet.
 Refrigerate for 15 minutes.

 • After 15 minutes, remove from the refrigerator.
 Lightly beat the egg and the heavy cream to make an egg wash.
 Brush the tops of each scone with the egg wash.
 Sprinkle the scones with a little salt before baking if you wish.